-Project costs are order-of-magnitude estimates and are in 2012 dollars.
+8 Project costs are order-of-magnitude estimates and are in 2012 dollars.
 Future costs may be more due to inflation.
 In the case of operational projects, estimated costs are for the entire 22-year planning period.
-Projects are ranked as either high, medium, or low.
+9 Projects are ranked as either high, medium, or low.
 They are in no particular order within their ranking.
-Funded projects are listed on one of the mode specific Action Plans in the TSP and are expected to be funded within the 22-year planning period through either direct or leveraged City funding.